HankElmhurst/2605_DS5111_materials/labs/LAB06b_cleanup_lab.md

 * **How to Fix:**
 * Verify that no steps inside your active structural workflow `.yml` definitions are commented out or configured with parameters like `continue-on-error: true`.
 * The GitHub Actions summary page must explicitly evaluate and display green across all active jobs using unmanipulated exit states.

+**NB:** This point specifically addresses a lot of commented out steps in some ci.yml files I've seen.
+If yours has no commented steps you're good.